rkiel/osx-setup/README.md

 Remove your Mac from the box.
 Admire the awesome packaging.
 Boot your Mac for the first time.

-When prompted, create `admin` the initial user
+When prompted, create `admin` as the initial user

 Install the latest OS X updates.